 The move also might result in improvements.
 For example, an HR specialist firm will likely have more tools, contacts and time to find affordable healthcare insurance and retirement savings plans.

 Indeed, the primary draw for most nonprofits to outsource is reduced costs.
 So, you should perform a cost-benefit analysis (and your financial advisor can help).
-Even if the cost to outsource is more, you may decide that the extra dollars are worth freeing up staff hours for mission-critical initiatives.
+Even if the cost to outsource is higher, you may decide that the extra dollars are worth freeing up staff hours for mission-critical initiatives.

 Acknowledge potential downsides